crowdcoinChain/crowdcoin-1/README.md

 ***Step 2***

-* Fill in the form.
+Create a new rule for your masternode:

 * `ALIAS` : Any name can be given
 * `IP`    : The external IP address of your remote VPS.
 * `GENKEY`: The key you generated earlier when typing masternode genkey in the debug console.
 * `TX`    : The long alphanumerical string when typing masternode outputs in the debug console.
-* `ID`    : The small number when typing masternode outputs in the debug console.
+* `ID`    : The small number (0/1) when typing masternode outputs in the debug console.

-is the 0 or 1 from the `masternode outputs` result.

 Click ***File - Save***